 Within 48 hours of the news that Mueller likely has tens of millions invested with funds that have ties to Russian government contracts, and as such would have financial ramifications depending on the outcome of his investigation, he scores a hit on Paul Manafort.

 And just a couple of days ago, a lawsuit was filed against AG Jeff Sessions and other in the DoJ calling on the plaintiffs to remove Mueller for leaking grand jury information.
 Now he has Flynn to feed to the media machine.

 For now, Flynn’s plea is the big story, but it is almost unthinkable that Mueller would not use pressure and promises to try and roll him into a bigger catch.
-Liberty Nation will keep you updated with all the latest details as information comes out.We value your comments!
-Please weigh in on our comment section below.
+Liberty Nation will keep you updated with all the latest details as information comes out.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com